-The team of information specialists can give you advice on issues such as consumer and statutory rights, state benefits, landlord and tenant problems, dealing with noisy neighbours or tackling debt.
+The team of information specialists offers advice on issues such as consumer and statutory rights, state benefits, landlord and tenant problems, dealing with noisy neighbours or tackling debt.

-Highly experienced counsellors can give you practical support on issues such as dealing with stress, relationship problems, bereavement or improving your assertiveness skills.
+Highly experienced counsellors offer practical support on issues such as dealing with stress, relationship problems, bereavement or improving your assertiveness skills.

 If you are unwell and unable to attend work it is your responsibility to speak directly to your manager, this should happen before your scheduled start time.
 You should give a clear indication of the nature of the illness and a likely return date.
 If your absence is for more than 7 days then a doctor’s certificate will be required.